MPhuongLe/Analysis-of-Covid-19-Pandemic-in-Vietnam/README.md

 - **Layout**: Organized the dashboard with a clean and balanced layout that supports intuitive navigation and readability.
 - **Interactivity**: Prioritized interactive elements such as clickable summary boxes and filters to allow users to explore data dynamically.

-Further details on design choices can be found in the report, specifically in the section titled *“Đánh giá Dashboard”* (Dashboard Evaluation).
+Details of the design choices made can be found in the *"Đánh giá Dashboard"* (Dashboard Evaluation) section of the report.

 ## Analysis

 The project includes an in-depth analysis of the pandemic’s overall trends and changes over time across different regions of the world.
 It explores patterns in case surges, recoveries, and fatalities, and provides potential explanations for observed differences — such as the timing of outbreaks, government interventions, and healthcare system responses.

-All detailed analyses and insights are documented in the accompanying report (in Vietnamese), which can be found in this repository.
+All detailed analyses and insights are documented in the report in the section titled *"Phân tích Dashboard"* (Dashboard Analysis).

 ## User Feedback

 To evaluate the dashboard's usability and effectiveness, we conducted a user study with **20 participants**.
 Their feedback provided valuable insights that helped improve the design, interactivity, and clarity of the dashboard.

-Details of the feedback and adjustments made can be found in the *“Phản hồi ý kiến”* (User Feedback) section of the report.
+Details of the feedback and adjustments made can be found in the *"Phản hồi ý kiến"* (User Feedback) section of the report.

 ## Integration and Sharing